 To get started with Airbyte

-You need the following to get started on extracting your YouTube data to your Google BigQuery.
+It would be best if you got started on extracting your YouTube data to your Google BigQuery.

 - To deploy Airbyte, follow the simple instructions in the documentation here.